 Although a consultation with Dr. McCormack is the best way to determine the most appropriate procedure for your needs, a good rule of thumb is to assess the nature of your concerns.
 If your main goal is to eliminate excess fat, liposuction may be enough to achieve your desired aesthetic.
 However, if loose skin and/or sagging tissue are present on the targeted area(s), a tummy tuck or dual liposuction plus tummy tuck treatment plan may be the best course of action.

 Many different techniques are available with liposuction.
-Dr. Tiffany McCormack—our board-certified plastic surgeon—will spend time discussing these options during your consultation to help guide and educate you about terms you may be familiar with, such as SmartLipo™, Lipodissolve, liposculpture, tumescent technique, and mesotherapy.
-She will discuss the benefits and downsides of each to help you make an educated decision.
+Dr. McCormack will spend time discussing these options with you during your consultation to help educate you on terms you may be unfamiliar with, such as liposculpture, the tumescent technique, and mesotherapy.
+In general, the most common types of liposuction include:

 - Tumescent: Utilized during most liposuction procedures, the tumescent technique involves injecting an anesthetic solution into the planned treatment area(s) to reduce bleeding, discomfort, and swelling during surgery.
 As a result, patients can typically undergo smoother recovery periods when compared to more traditional types of liposuction.

 - Suction-Assisted: A standard approach to fat removal, suction-assisted liposuction uses a vacuum device to extract localized fat cells.
 This technique is generally employed during all liposuction procedures.

 - Ultrasound-Assisted: Also known as “UAL,” this technique employs ultrasound energy to liquefy fat and facilitate an easier removal process — particularly when extracting large amounts of fatty tissue.